antvrobin/PhoenixGPT/README.md

 Why was 6 Afraid of 7?

 # How to Use
+The prompt works best with GPT-4, however, the default 3.5 model should work as well.

 1. Copy and paste the prompt into ChatGPT.

 2. Put in your new topic by replacing "[REPLACE THIS WITH YOUR TOPIC]"